sakguel/hellogitworld/personal-files/slipshut.md

 Sara Lipshutz
-Born: Santa Monica
+Born: Santa Monica, CA
 Grew up: New York and Philadelphia
-Current spot: New Orleans
+Current spot: New Orleans, LA
-Favorite restaurant: If I have $$, Mat and Naddie's.
-If I'm a broke grad student, Little Tokyo
+Favorite restaurant: If I have $$$, Mat and Naddie's.
+If I have $, Little Tokyo